SuyashAnand2028/summer_bootcamp_tasks/README.md

 # 🧠 Web Development Practice – HTML & CSS Tasks

-This repository contains my weekly practice tasks for mastering the fundamentals of **HTML** and **CSS**.
+This repository contains my weekly practice tasks in my web dev summer bootcamp for mastering the fundamentals of **HTML** and **CSS**.
 It includes standalone files for HTML-only work, CSS styling practice, and a fully combined personal mini-portfolio.

 ---